Katrin-Drys/WP8_programming/docs/source/index.rst

 Welcome to the programming part of WP8!
 ===================================

-This script will walk you through programming your own program to run a Molecular Dynamics (MD) simulation.
+This script will walk you through building your own program to run a Molecular Dynamics (MD) simulation.

 Have fun!